llblab/utbc-pol/README.md

 ## Key Mechanics

-- **Smart Routing**: Automatic price comparison ensures best execution for buyers
+- **Axial Routing**: Automatic price comparison ensures best execution for buyers
 - **Market-Driven Supply**: New tokens only mint when genuine demand exceeds secondary market prices
 - **Unidirectional**: Tokens can only be minted through the bonding curve, never redeemed back
 - **Protocol Owned Liquidity**: LP tokens are held permanently by the protocol, creating an ever-growing liquidity floor